Last Updated October 27, 2021

 - The condition of your property

-In general, property managers usually charge 10% of the monthly rent.
+In general, property management companies usually charge 10% of the monthly rent.
 Some companies will also charge an additional “maintenance fee” which is a percentage of a maintenance call.

-Also, be prepared to pay a fee associated with finding a new tenant or renewing a lease.
+Also, be prepared to pay property management fees associated with finding a new tenant or renewing a lease.
 This fee can be anywhere from 50% to a whole month’s rent.
 Finally, depending on the company you go with there can be a lot of other fees, so be sure to carefully read any agreements.

 Should I Hire A Property Manager Or Not?

 Sometimes you can handle your properties on your own, and therefore the cost of a property manager might not be worth it.
-I don’t think you need a property manager if you:
+If you’re a rental property owner, I don’t think you need a property manager if you:

 - Have A Small Portfolio